-A person’s role in society is primarily defined by their job and career choices.
+The definition of a person’s role in society is via eir job and career choices like skilled trade jobs.
 Anything which requires mental and physical effort is a job.
-By that philosophy, a person can have multiple jobs such as an employee or parent or student or homemaker.
-However, a career is a job that offers payment in exchange for their work and skills which are applied to sustain a business or industry to earn profits and grow.
+By that philosophy, a person can have multiple jobs, such as an employee or parent or student or homemaker.
+However, careers can be skilled trade jobs that offer payment in exchange for their work and skills, which are applied to sustain a business or industry to earn profits and grow.

-Many types of careers are available, be it in business, in industry, in teaching, in research and they require different levels of education and offer a varying market for employability.
+Many careers are available, be it in business, industry, teaching, in research, and they require different levels of education and offer a varying market for employability.
 Employment opportunities are variable and highly dependent on industry needs, market trends, cultures, and global scenarios.
-Many jobs require a basic school or college education while others require specialized training from special courses from specific technical or trade schools.
+Many jobs require a primary school or college education, while others require specialized training from special courses from specific technical or trade schools.
 These types of jobs constitute skilled trades.

-Employment opportunities are categorized into four sectors namely Primary, Secondary, Tertiary, and Quaternary based on the nature of activities.
+Employment opportunities are categorized into four sectors: Primary, Secondary, Tertiary, and Quaternary, based on the nature of activities.
 Based on this classification, there are four types of jobs that fall into these sectors.

-The job opportunities in each of these sectors are different based on the needs of the sector and also on the required skill set of the employees.
-There are of course various eligibility criteria and the type of work required varies according to the job requirements and positions.
-It is inevitable that the remuneration for the jobs is also highly variable and has no parity.
+The job opportunities in each of these sectors are different based on the industry’s needs and the required skill set of the employees.
+Consequently, there are various eligibility criteria, and the type of work needed varies according to the job requirements and positions.
+Therefore, it is inevitable that the remuneration for the jobs is also highly variable and has no parity.

 Different types of jobs require different types of educational qualifications.
 It is a belief among the masses that a college degree is essential for getting a job and having a stable career.
 However, it is most certainly a myth.
-There are many jobs that require a 4-year college degree even for an entry-level job.
+Many jobs require a 4-year college degree, even for an entry-level job.
 Nowadays, even a bachelor’s degree isn’t good enough to cut into the competition.

-A Master’s or Doctorate degree is becoming the basic minimum qualification for entry-level jobs and the competition is just rising every day.
+A Master’s or Doctorate is becoming the essential minimum qualification for entry-level jobs, and the competition is just rising every day.
 However, the benefits are not rising comparatively.
 In such a scenario, unemployment rates go up.
 It is therefore imperative to choose a career that provides stable employment and sustainability.

-A great choice for a career that provides sustainable employment and opportunities in the industry is one in skilled trades.
-Jobs in skilled trades require special skill, ability, and knowledge, and these are taught through specialized training in trade schools or technical schools.
-There are many diverse career opportunities in skilled trades.
+An excellent choice for a career that provides sustainable employment and opportunities in the industry is one in skilled trades.
+Jobs in skilled trades require special skills, ability, and knowledge, and students learn these through specialized training in trade schools or technical schools.
+As a result, there are many diverse career opportunities in skilled trades.

-Jobs in skilled trades are a good alternative to the traditional jobs that require a college degree.
-These jobs make you industry ready, pay well and make you well sought after in the industry which is always in need of skilled professionals in the various trades.
+Jobs in skilled trades are an excellent alternative to the traditional jobs that require a college degree.
+These jobs make you industry-ready, pay well and make you well sought after in the industry which is always in need of skilled professionals in the various trades.
 Career opportunities in skilled trades vary from industry to industry and depend on the marketable skills obtained through training from top trade schools.

 There are many different types of jobs in skilled trades, such as in manufacturing, technology, construction, healthcare, and they are generally categorized into three main areas:

-Some of these jobs in skilled trades are interdisciplinary, i.e the expertise of the skilled technician may not be restricted to just one of these areas.
+Some of these jobs in skilled trades are interdisciplinary, i.e., the expertise of the skilled technician may not have restrictions to just one of these areas.
 For example, the job of a welder.
-A welder fuses two or more metal or non-metal parts together using heat, pressure, or cooling to form a joint.
+A welder fuses two or more metal or non-metal parts using heat, pressure, or cooling to form a joint.
 It is one of the most important processes in the fabrication industry.

-Various employment opportunities open up by learning Welding Technology from the best welding schools in the U.S and that gives a skilled welder the sustainability and stability in their career both as a fresher or as an industry professional with hands-on experience for attaining better work opportunities in the industry.
+Various employment opportunities open up by learning Welding Technology from the best welding schools in the U.S. That gives skilled welders sustainability and stability in their career both as a fresher or as an industry professional with hands-on experience for attaining better work opportunities in the industry.

-When it comes to the pay, the Syndicate PayScale Data says that an experienced qualified welding technician can earn $100,000 annually on average while the average annual starting salary for a professional welder ranges from $54,000 to $71,000 and exponentially increases with the years of experience.
+The Syndicate PayScale Data says that an experienced, qualified welding technician can earn $100,000 annually on average when it comes to paying.
+In contrast, the average annual starting salary for a professional welder ranges from $54,000 to $71,000 and exponentially increases with the years of experience.

-Virtually every industry including manufacturing, construction, transport, energy sectors employ skilled, certified professional welding technicians and provide huge opportunities for growth and mobility to their careers.
+Virtually every industry, including manufacturing, construction, transport, energy sectors, employs skilled, certified professional welding technicians and provides huge opportunities for growth and mobility to their careers.

-Jobs in construction are normally perceived to be more labor-intensive and repetitive but that is far from the reality, and variety that is provided by the many different roles and job profiles in the construction industry.
+Jobs in construction are generally perceived to be more labor-intensive and repetitive, but that is far from the reality and variety provided by the many different roles and job profiles in the construction industry.

 A good example is the job of a Construction Safety Officer.
 Their job ranges from assessing and tracking assets, tagging construction material like pipes and valves with identification tags for metals, and their warnings to implementing policies and regulations for effective safety maintenance.

 There are other attractive jobs in construction, such as a Glazier or a Mason.
-A Glazier specializes in the construction of glass walls while a Mason creates the foundation of construction projects.
+A Glazier specializes in constructing glass walls, while a Mason creates the foundation of construction projects.

-Some of the jobs of a construction technician include blueprint reading, interpretation of engineering plans and instructions, basic shop math, concrete finishing, laying foundations, bricklaying, frame setup, and foundation layout, industrial and personal safety, and safe concrete operation and practices.
+Some of the construction technician jobs include blueprint reading, interpretation of engineering plans and instructions, basic shop math, concrete finishing, laying foundations, bricklaying, frame setup, foundation layout, industrial and personal safety, and safe concrete operation and practices.

-A job closely associated with construction jobs is in plumbing and pipefitting.
-Plumbing systems form an integral part of most types of construction projects, whether they be residential buildings, corporate offices, shopping malls, government buildings, schools, or hospitals.
-Pipefitting jobs are important and related jobs to plumbing, with the main difference between plumbing jobs and pipefitting jobs being in welding skills.
+Plumbing is one of the best skilled trade jobs, closely associated with construction jobs.
+Plumbing systems form an integral part of most construction projects, whether they be residential buildings, corporate offices, shopping malls, government buildings, schools, or hospitals.
+Therefore, Pipefitting jobs are essential and related jobs to plumbing, with the main difference between plumbing jobs and pipefitting jobs is welding skills.

 Many different states in the US offer lucrative and flexible job opportunities for professionals certified in plumbing jobs and pipefitting jobs.
 Getting a professional plumbing/pipefitter certification from a trade school is the best way of having a stable and meaningful career and is a worthy investment for the future.

-Sterile technicians play a very important role in the prevention of infection, decontamination, sterilization, and cleaning of medical equipment, inventory, and equipment management in the medical and healthcare industry.
+Sterile technicians play a significant role in preventing infection, decontamination, sterilization, and cleaning of medical equipment, inventory, and equipment management in the medical and healthcare industry.

-A vastly different and very exciting job in the service sector is definitely as an automotive technician.
+A vastly different and fascinating job in the service sector is definitely as an automotive technician requires proper skilled trades programs.
 It is one of the most rewarding and stimulating careers in the automotive engineering industry that involves learning and applying the fundamentals of mechanical, electrical, design, operations, software, safety, repairs, manufacturing, and maintenance of vehicles both in industrial and recreational settings.

-It also encompasses creative and innovative skills that can be applied to the modification and customization of cars and trucks.
-These skills make certified professionals highly sought after by the industry and also by car enthusiasts who are looking for reliable and trained professionals who can address their needs.
-A certificate professional course for an automotive technician program is guaranteed to make a life-changing impact on the career of a professional.
+It also encompasses creative and innovative skills applicable to the modification and customization of cars and trucks.
+These skills make certified professionals highly sought after by the industry and by car enthusiasts looking for reliable and trained professionals who can address their needs.
+A professional certificate course for an automotive technician program is guaranteed to make a life-changing impact on the career of a professional.

-Experience gained in professional courses is more valuable than theoretical courses.
-Trainees work on projects and learn from skilled professionals in the industry and build their resume with experience and certifications which makes them highly sought after in their field.
-They become value assets almost immediately after completing their certifications and can start earning right after.
+Experience gained in professional courses is more valuable than theoretical courses for the best skilled trade jobs.
+Trainees work on projects and learn from skilled professionals in the industry and build their resumes with experience and certifications, making them highly sought after.
+They become value assets almost immediately after completing their certifications and can start earning right later.

-The cost of education is also a major factor that makes skilled trades a more preferred alternative to a regular college education.
-On average, a professional skilled trade course costs about one-fourth of the cost of a regular public college degree.
+The cost of education is also a significant factor that makes skilled trades a more preferred alternative to a regular college education.
+On average, a professional skilled trade course costs about one-fourth of a regular public college degree.
 This makes it easier for students to graduate with almost no debt.
-With options for federal grants and student loans available, this makes it even more convenient to get a professional degree in a skilled trade from a top trade school in the program of choice.
+In addition, with options for federal grants and student loans available, this makes it even more convenient to get a professional degree in a skilled trade from a top trade school in the program of choice.

-A trade school certification can be obtained in as little as six months’ time or up to 2 years.
-This gives the advantage to join the industry much ahead of peers who are enrolled in regular college programs.
-One can also complete multiple useful and relevant certifications in that time and become highly skilled and industry-ready in the time it would take for a regular college graduate to even land an entry-level job.
-A certified and skilled technician is a sought after asset to the industry and can earn very well with increasing years of experience and exposure.
+A trade school certification can be obtained in as little as six months or up to 2 years.
+This gives the advantage to join the industry with the best paying skilled trades much ahead of peers who enroll in regular college programs.
+One can also complete multiple useful and relevant certifications in that time and become highly skilled and industry-ready when it would take for a regular college graduate even to land an entry-level job.
+A certified and skilled technician is a sought-after asset to the industry and can earn very well with increasing years of experience and exposure.

-A career in a skilled trade pays well even at the entry-level.
+A career in a skilled trade pays well even at the entry level.
 Although salaries vary between industries, educational levels, companies, and states, with years of experience, income can be increased exponentially and offers a sustainable career choice.
-Since skilled trades are always in demand, there is abundant job opportunity and high job security.
+In addition, since skilled trades are always in demand, there is abundant job opportunity and high job security.

-A career in a skilled trade from a top trade school is more preferable to a regular college degree for many reasons.
-It is fun, more economical, it requires less time to finish and graduate, it offers industry exposure and hands-on training from the best instructor and industry professionals who make trainees industry-ready with their work skill set development and moreover, it guarantees employment right after graduation!
+A career in best paying skilled trades from a top trade school is more preferable to a regular college degree for many reasons.
+It is fun, more economical.
+It requires less time to finish and graduate.
+It offers industry exposure and hands-on training from the best instructor and industry professionals.
+They make trainees industry-ready with their work skill set development, and it guarantees employment right after graduation!